Reporting Trademark Infringements

-If you wish to submit a claim of trademark infringement to Instagram, you can do so via our online form.
-If you are unsure whether the content you are reporting is infringing your legal rights, you may wish to seek legal guidance.
+If you wish to submit a claim of trademark infringement to Instagram, you can fill out this online form.
+You don’t need an Instagram account to submit a report.
+If you’re not sure whether the content you’re reporting is infringing your legal rights, you may want to seek legal guidance.

-If you choose to submit a report, be prepared to include all elements of a complete trademark claim.Note: You do not need an Instagram account to submit a report.
+If you choose to submit a report, please be prepared to include a complete trademark claim.

-- The specific word, symbol, etc., in which you claim trademark rights
+- The specific word, symbol, etc., in which you claim trademark rights.

 - The basis for your claim of trademark rights (such as a national or community registration), including registration number, if applicable

-- The country or jurisdiction in which you claim trademark rights.
+- The country or jurisdiction in which you claim trademark rights

-- The category of goods and/or services for which you assert rights.
+- The category of goods and/or services for which you assert rights

-- A description of how you believe this content infringes your trademark.
+- A description of how you believe this content infringes your trademark

-- If you are not the rights holder, an explanation of your relationship to the rights holder.
+- If you are not the rights holder, an explanation of your relationship to the rights holder

 - A declaration that:

-- You have a good faith belief that use of the trademark as described above, in the manner you have complained of, is not authorized by the trademark owner, its agent, or the law
+- You have a good faith belief that use of the trademark described above, in the manner you have complained of, is not authorized by the trademark owner, its agent, or the law

 - The information in your notice is accurate